Download the V.I.P. application form

 Any person who presents proof of one of the following conditions is eligible to obtain a V.I.P. pass.

-To use the Capital AKcess service an individual must be certified as eligible under the Americans with Disabilities Act (ADA) requirements.
-These persons must also have their physician complete the last page of this application, Request for Certification of ADA Paratransit Eligibility.
+To use the Capital AKcess reservation service an individual must be certified as eligible under the Americans with Disabilities Act (ADA) requirements and unable to ride the Capital Transit fixed route buses all or some of the time.
+These persons must also have their physician complete page 5 of the V.I.P. application, Treating Professional Certification.

 Where is it issued?